 The common outdoor area is intended as a shared resource for all residents to enjoy, are relatively small in size, and can contain pedestrian facilities and shared amenities such as benches, planters, gardens, or spas.
 Allowing the projection from private structures does not align with the intent of these common outdoor areas as shared space.
 Also, allowing projections into these small areas that contain other elements could lead to the space feeling overcrowded.
 To clarify the issue, this amendment ensures that projections into the common outdoor area will not be allowed.
 33.110.265 Residential infill options

-- A-F. [No change] - G. Cottage cluster.
+A-F. [No change]

+- G. Cottage cluster.
 Cottage clusters that meet the following standards are allowed on sites in the R10 through R2.5 zones.
 Cottage clusters are prohibited on sites that do not have frontage on a maintained street, except sites that have frontage on a private street that connects to a maintained street, and sites that have frontage on a self-contained pedestrian connection created solely for pedestrians and bicycles that connects to a maintained street.
 Payment in lieu of street improvements does not satisfy this requirement.
 Adjustments to the following standards are prohibited. - 1-8.
 [No change] - 9.
 Common outdoor area.
 The following common outdoor area standards apply to cottage clusters.
 Cottage clusters are exempt from 33.110.240: - a-b.
 [No change] - c.
 Each required common outdoor area must be surfaced with landscaping, pavers, decking, or sport court paving to allow the shared area to be used for active or passive recreational use.
 No more than 50 percent of the total common outdoor area can be in an impervious surface.
 Common outdoor area may not be used as vehicle area.
-No feature of a dwelling unit may extend into the common outdoor area. - d.
+No feature of a dwelling unit may extend into the common outdoor area, and the common outdoor area may not contain structures that are not specifically an amenity for the user of the common outdoor area including bike storage lockers and trash enclosures. - d.
 User amenities.
 User amenities, such as tables, benches, trees, shrubs, planter boxes, garden plots, drinking fountains, spas, or pools may be placed in the outdoor area.
 Common, shared outdoor areas may also be developed with amenities such as play areas, plazas, picnic areas, and open recreational facilities.